 Office of the Governor

 Montpelier, VT 05609-0101

-Effective July 1, 2012, a new chapter was added to Title 13 of the Vermont statutes to provide for expungement or sealing of many misdemeanor offenses and two minor felonies (grand larceny and criminal mischief).
+Effective July 1, 2012, a new chapter was added to Title 13 of the Vermont statutes to provide for expungement or sealing of many nonviolent misdemeanor offenses, a handful of minor felonies, and offenses that are no longer criminal or prohibited by law.
 See Vt.
 Stat.
 Ann. tit.
 13, ch.
 230, (§ 7601 et seq).
-Sex offenses, violent offenses, and offenses that can serve as a predicate (DUI, domestic violence, stalking) are not eligible for either expungement or sealing.
-2 § 7601(3) and (4).
+The list of “qualifying” felonies originally included only grand larceny and criminal mischief — in 2015, burglary of an unoccupied dwelling was added to the list, and in 2017 fraud/deceit offenses were added.
+See S-115, § 1 (2015); H-172, § 3 (2017).
+Certain specified serious misdemeanors, including those involving sexual misconduct or violence, or misdemeanors that can otherwise serve as a “predicate offense” (including DUI, domestic violence, and stalking) are not within the definition of a “qualifying crime.” § 7601(3) and (4).

 Effect of expungement

-(c) Nothing in this section shall affect any right of the person whose record has been expunged to rely on it as a bar to any subsequent proceedings for the same offense. . . .
+(4) Nothing in this section shall affect any right of the person whose record has been expunged to rely on it as a bar to any subsequent proceedings for the same offense.

 Effect of sealing